 (2 Chr 7:14, Ezra 8:23, Ps 17:6, Ps 91:1-2, Is 26:9, Jer 29:12, Matt 6:9-13, Matt 6:33, Matt 9:38, Mk 1:35, Lk 11: 9-13, Lk 18:1,7, Acts 2:42, Acts 6:4, 2 Cor 3:5-6, Eph 6:18, Phil 4:6, Col 4:2, I Thess 5:17, 1 Tim 2:1-2, Heb 5:7, Jam 5:13-16, 1 Pet 4:7, Jude 20).

-We love one another IN every way & in ALL OF LIFE
+We love one another as family IN every way & in ALL OF LIFE

 We commit ourselves to each other.
 We believe that God calls us into his mission together, never alone.
 We value mission and ministry done in community.
 We believe that God did not intend for us to be alone, and that isolation, fear of each other, and spiritual competition are detrimental to the church.
 We believe that moral and theological failures, controlling leadership, and many of our emotional struggles stem from a lack of community.
 We value free, committed and loving friendship.
 Whenever possible we will lead through teams and the sharing of life at every level with trusted friends who are an extension of the grace and presence of God in our lives.